raspberrypilearning/astro-pi-flight-case-mk2/en/step_9.md

 --- task ---

-Seat the Sense HAT onto the Raspberry pi, Making sure the orientation is ashown below.
+Seat the Sense HAT onto the Raspberry pi, Making sure the orientation is as shown below.
 Be careful to align both rows of pins with both rows of holes in the header.

 ![Photo of a Sense HAT seated on the Raspberry Pi](images/sh_seated.jpg)
 ![Photo of a Sense HAT seated on the Raspberry Pi](images/sh_seated_p.jpg)